 - small wire cutters or scissors (do not use sewing scissors!)

-Now just see how easy & quick!
+Now just see how easy and quick!

-Next arrange wired eggs around your bird nest pulling them toward outer edges and center onto your charger or plate.
+Next, arrange wired eggs around your bird nest pulling them toward outer edges and center onto your charger or plate.

-You can click on image to enlarge, but you get the picture of what it is looking like now.
-You can see I have added floral picks to inside of spool making a topiary.
+You can click on the image to enlarge, but you get the picture of what it is looking like now.
+You can see I have added floral picks to the inside of spool making a topiary.

-Hope you enjoyed this how to!
+I hope you enjoyed this how-to!